From Devon & Cornwall Police:

 - Never leave your drink unattended.
 Even soft drinks can be spiked with drugs or alcohol.

-- If you are concerned for your safety contact the nearest marshal, security guard or police officer.
+- If you are concerned for your safety contact the nearest steward, security staff, police officer or go to one of the festival’s welfare tents which are located in the main arena and campsite.

 - Don’t leave anything valuable in your tent – there are a number of thefts of laptops and smart phones from tents every year.
 Check your car daily and leave your glove compartment empty and open.